padas-lab-de/krony-PT/README.md

 * Clean repo,
 	* remove unnecessary if/else for readablity.

+### **DONE**

+* Write code for distilled initialization of KronyMLP [DONE]
+	* Initial code (random i\o) not working, **TRY**:
+	* 1.  add batch norm, see if it helps.
+	* 2. instead of random in/out, try actual x,y from data.
+	* Test/Compare improved KP computations.

 * MoE? what is it? can we decompose it?

-### **DONE**
+[DONE]
+	* Conclusion: Good stuff.
+	* Next: loading Mixtral 47B params. playing with it.

 * Investigate the `torch._dynamo` error: [DONE]
 	* run the 5M mini-mini gpt [DONE]